nlp-tlp/gqvis/README.md

 This will create a graph visualisation with three nodes ("Bob", "Jelly", "Alice"), and two links (Bob eats chicken, Alice likes Bob).
 You can have other properties (such as `"age": 45` on Bob) - they'll be shown in the tooltip when hovering over a node.

+The `"id"`, `"category"` and `"name"` properties are required on each node.
+The `"name"` property is what will be written on the nodes in the visualisation, while the `"category"` will determine their colour (more on this below).

+For the links, `"source"` is the id of the source node, `"target"` is the id of the target node, and `"type"` is the type of relationship.
+These are all required.

 ![Screenshot of an example graph](https://github.com/nlp-tlp/d3_graph_vis/blob/main/image_1.png?raw=true)

 ### Visualising the result of a Neo4j Cypher query